 - Lower Costs Setting up client-server EHRs can be very expensive, as it involves costs for implementation, licensing, maintenance, updates, etc. With cloud-based systems, there are no installation or licensing fees.
 Instead, a monthly charge allows you to access the data you need without dealing with the hassle of hardware maintenance.

 - Easier Maintenance Cloud-based systems require very little maintenance, and the SaaS provider can take care of updates and patches.
 Server-based models require IT personnel to manually install and update the system.

 - Better Security Data security is a major consideration when dealing with confidential patient data.
 Cloud-based EHRs offer better encryption methods and data protection in order to remain HIPAA compliant.
 Providers don’t need to store sensitive information on their own servers and they can choose to authorize only certain medical personnel to view such records.

 - Browser-based Access Through desktop or laptop browsers and mobile “app” technologies, physicians are no longer reliant on their location in order to work.
-Devices such as tablets and smartphones allow access anytime, anywhere there is Internet.
+Devices such as tablets and smartphones allow access anytime, anywhere there is Internet connectivity.

 - Growth Opportunities Cloud systems allow practices to easily add or change users of the EHR, making it easy to grow the practice as they wish

 - Cloud-based Server Power means all data computing is done on the remote server, thereby reducing the minimum computer hardware requirements on the clients/workstations.
 All that’s required is a supported web browser.

 The latest client-server models offer the “best of both worlds”, with both the speed of a local system and accessibility from a remote location.